lingyi-owl/jena_workshop/_episodes/50_exploring_data.md

 First, let’s talk about the code and then we’ll get to the plot.
 We used the $ before to access parts of the FeatureTable object, but we can also use it to access functions.
 It’s similar to the %>% function from magrittr, in that it feeds the object preceding the $ to the following function.
-Here, we used the $ to apply the FeatureTable 'plot()' function to crass_ft.
+Here, we used the $ to apply the FeatureTable plot() function to crass_ft.
 Keep in mind that the plot() function here is not the same as the base R plot() function.
 When applied to a FeatureTable object, $plot() is actually an alias for the function featuretable.plot()which is actually a ggplot2 wrapper.
 You’ll see